School of Health Promotion and Kinesiology

 The following policies apply to all undergraduate students in the School of Health Promotion and Kinesiology:

-1. A minimum grade of C is required in all courses in the Health Studies and Kinesiology majors.
-If a student earns a grade of D or F in a Health Studies or Kinesiology course, the student must retake the course.
+- A minimum grade of C is required in all courses in the Health Studies, Kinesiology, and Public Health majors.
+If a student earns a grade of D or F in a Health Studies, Kinesiology, or Public Health course, the student must retake the course.
 A course in which a student earns a grade of less than C (D or F) may be repeated only once.

-2. A student who earns a grade of less than C (D or F) twice in the same Health Studies or Kinesiology course will be required to leave the School of Health Promotion and Kinesiology.
+- A student who earns a grade of less than C (D or F) twice in the same Health Studies, Kinesiology, or Public Health course will be required to leave the School of Health Promotion and Kinesiology.

-3. Students receiving a grade of I, D, or F in a Health Studies or Kinesiology course may not progress to courses for which that course is a prerequisite.
+- Students receiving a grade of I, D, or F in a Health Studies, Kinesiology, or Public Health course may not progress to courses for which that course is a prerequisite.

-4. If the cumulative GPA drops below a 2.75, the student must raise it to 2.75 within the next two semesters of enrollment or they will be dismissed from the School of Health Promotion and Kinesiology.
+- If the cumulative GPA drops below 2.75, the student must raise it to 2.75 within the next two semesters of enrollment, or they will be dismissed from the School of Health Promotion and Kinesiology.

-5. A student must have completed all coursework in the degree plan prior to enrolling in internship/student teaching.
-B.S. in Health Studies students must also complete the Health Studies Exit Exam prior to enrolling in internship.
+- A student must have completed all coursework in the degree plan prior to enrolling in internship/student teaching.
+B.S. in Health Studies and B.S. in Public Health students must also complete the Health Studies Exit Exam prior to enrolling in internship.

 Faculty